OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 - `hotfix/hotfix-name`
 - `release/2.1.0` or `release/2.1.0rc0`.

-All `feature/feature-name` related branches can only have PRs pointing to `develop` branch. `hotfix/hotfix-name` and `release/2.1.0` or `release/2.1.0rc0` branches can only have PRs pointing to `main` branch.
+All `feature/feature-name` and `hotfix/hotfix-name` related branches can only have PRs pointing to `develop` branch.